HospitalRun/hospitalrun-frontend/README.md

 In order to optimize the workflow and to prevent multiple contributors working on the same issue without interactions, a contributor must ask to be assigned to an issue by one of the core team members: it's enough to ask it inside the specific issue.

 ## How to commit

-This repo uses [Conventional Commits](https://www.conventionalcommits.org/).
-[Commitizen](https://github.com/commitizen/cz-cli) is recommended for development.
-Once you have changes staged you can run `git cz` from the root directory in order to commit to the proper standards.
+This repo uses Conventional Commits.
+Commitizen is mandatory for making proper commits.
+Once you have staged your changes, can run npm run commit or yarn commit from the root directory in order to commit following our standards.

-Alternatively, if you are using NPM 5.2+ you can use [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) instead of installing globally:
-`npx git-cz`

 <hr />